 Other logistics need to be clarified.
 For example, to give students an understanding of responsibility, you can give each student administration rights and rotate that regularly.
 When students take charge of the filtering and posting process, they will recognize the problems that administrators of a group have to encounter.
 They will learn that there is certain content from classmates that are inappropriate and should not be posted to a study group.
 Therefore, the students are more likely to listen to you when you ask them to follow guidelines for a healthy online exchange of opinions and ideas.

 What should you, as the instructor, post?

 Scenario 1: Organize a hybrid discussion

 You are teaching an ELA class, and you want students to think creatively.
-You can assign reading to students and ask them to post three questions they have to the Facebook group.
-Each student post three items on his thread, and you can make each student comment on others' post.
+You can assign readings to students and ask them to post three questions they have to the class Facebook group.
+Each student post three items on his thread.
+You can make each student comment on others' post.
 So, one student – 3 questions, one comment in others' posts.

 In class, you can have a debrief by picking out the most creative questions and let the class have a group discussion.
 The purpose of this debrief is not to reach an answer to those questions (if they can, then they are more than welcomed), but more like a way for them to dig deeper into the source of this curiosity.

 Scenario 2: An archive for class materials

 You are teaching a biology class on "cells".
 Some students find it hard to visualize concepts like special cells or microscopy.
 Without the Facebook group, you might print out the leaflets of the definitions and explanation and give it to your students.
 A sample of that handout can look like this: